-Unless of course you have asked for a new call sign.
+Unless of course you have asked for and received a new call sign.
 In that case, switch to using your new call sign, and discontinue use of your old call sign.

 As in the case of a new license, you will receive a printed license document in the mail within several days to perhaps 3 weeks, depending on how busy the FCC is, and whether or not other factors (such as a change of call sign) are involved.
 You can go to the FCC call sign database. click here

 Once on the FCC page, Click on the "By Call Sign" box, insert your call sign, and press "Search".
 There will probably be 2 pages of information.
-The first is a summary page, Click on your call sign to get the details.
+The first is a summary page, Click on your call sign (normally found near the left - center of the screen) to get the details.

 You can also check by using a commercial call sign server, such as www.qrz.com